oluevaera/Billiard-SImulation/README.md

 # Billiard-SImulation
-A billiard simulation using openGL grpahics and self made physics
+A billiard simulation using openGL grpahics and physics from scratch